Abder-Rahmane/Application-ALL-iN-ONE1-OrderLine/README.md

 <p>For more information about this application, contact me by discord 'wahab.#8382'.

 This application will be marketed by All in one1.
-For any other request about All in one1 contact me by mail : Contact@all-in-one1.fr <p>
+For any other request about All in one1 contact by mail : Contact@all-in-one1.fr <p>